 Portarlington:

-Support a mix of retail, commercial, community and entertainment uses within the town centre.

 Encourage development which respects the coastal landscape setting of Portarlington by:

-Providing reasonable sharing of views of the coast and foreshore.
+Providing reasonable sharing of views of the coast and foreshore, where a view has been identified in an overlay.

 Promoting contemporary design that reflects the existing scale, setbacks, spacing, forms and materials of the buildings in the locality.